Ryan Gosling’s 'I’m Just Ken' Oscars Performance Brings The Mojo

 She also said the homage was Gosling’s idea, elaborating “That’s where the pink suit, and everybody else in black came from — and the stairs in the back.
 And we had an homage to the candelabra girls: We had Ken-delabra men.”
 Gosling’s involvement was especially crucial as he reportedly mapped out almost every movement “He was pretty clear about his overall structure of it,” Moore said, “He wanted to start in the audience, come up see Mark, see Andrew [Wyatt the co-producer], ignite the Ken-delabras and then join the 10 dejected Kens on the stairs,” she described.
 “From there he wanted the rest of the number to evolve as if Kens were coming from everywhere, ‘Calling All Kens.’
 Eventually ending in a huge celebration revealing Slash.”
 It turns out Liu’s plea to the audience was a fulfillment of vision with its roots in Gerwig that passed through Gosling, and that’s why the lyrics were put on the stage’s screens, and she, Ferrera and Robbie were right up front, he desired their direct involvement.
 The kiss of the cameraman’s hand and the pull up on to the stage?
 Also planned.
 Variety covers the revving up with rehearsals as well.

 To top it off, Gosling’s wife, actress Eva Mendes, posted to Instagram a photo of her wearing Gosling’s iconic pink, bedazzled, custom Gucci blazer from his performance, along with a black cowboy hat, captioned “You took Ken all the way to the Oscars, RG.
 Now come home, we need to put the kids to bed.”.
-ABC, the Academy, and Atlantic Records each have their own upload of the performance, with ABC’s heading toward 3 million views as of writing, so that’s what’s being made available below.
+ABC, the Academy, and Atlantic Records each have their own upload of the performance, with ABC’s heading toward 3 million views as of original writing, but Atlantic Records’s is the last one standing public as of November 2024.